ACT Center - Advising and Transfer Center (Campus Center 102)

 The library’s knowledgeable staff is available to work with students one-on-one, in teams, and in the classroom.
 Library services can be accessed in person at our service desks or by phone, email, or text message.
 Located in the center of the College complex, the Library offers two computer labs, two photocopiers with scan-to-email abilities, two group study rooms, and a quiet study area.
 Students have access to print and electronic books, online periodicals, and streaming educational videos.
 HCC faculty may place course materials on reserve at the circulation desk for student use.
 The library also lends technology including Chromebooks, laptops, WiFi hot spots, and calculators.
 The online catalog and online databases are accessible from both in the Library and from off campus.
 Easy 24/7 remote access to the Library’s electronic collection means that the Library is always open when you need it.

 Holyoke Community College is a founding member of HELM (Higher Education Libraries of Massachusetts) which augments the resources of the HCC Library by providing access to the collections of member libraries.
-Students at HCC may borrow from HELM libraries themselves or by requesting material to be delivered to the HCC Library.
+Students at HCC may borrow from HELM libraries by requesting material to be delivered to the HCC Library.

 New Directions for Adult Learners